 With less than 140 characters the media mogul caused a $1.3 billion dollar fluctuation in Snap’s stock price… and we thought we had a bad day because it was rainy.

-Frankly, I’m not here to write another article giving my .02 cents on what this means for Snap, or any other headline that we’ve seen the past 24 hours.
+Frankly, I’m not here to write another article giving my two cents on what this means for Snap or any other headline that we’ve seen the past 24 hours.
 What I think is special about this moment is the spark of a hundred dialogues across marketers and brands asking the same question, “what if that was us?”.
 You see, influencer marketing has reached a pinnacle the past 18 months as brands are quickly realizing the enormous growth opportunities when working with influencers to sell their product.
 But with that growth has come a wave of backlash when the campaigns go awry.
 It’s time to address the fear we all have, which is the fear of losing control.
 When you partner with an influencer you are communicating your alignment with them as a person, and that requires a scary amount of trust.

 What follows are two case studies of the positive and negatives that come along with influencer marketing, as well as a quick guide for you to use when building out your influencer campaign strategy.
 Enjoy.